pranigopu/artificialIntelligence-in-games/lab2/README.md

 `config=json/experiments/rungames0.json`

 #### Solving issue 2
-The second issue is easily solved by using the `evaluation.RunGames` class (instead of the `Game` class) found in the source file "src/main/evaluation/RunGames" (relative to the project directory of course).
+The second issue is easily solved by using the `evaluation.RunGames` class (instead of the `Game` class) found in the source file "src/main/java/evaluation/RunGames" (relative to the project directory of course).
 We can specify this in our configuration (in the "Edit Configurations" window) under the "Build and run" heading.

-### More on the JSON configuration files
+### More on the application configuration JSON files
 _The extensive details are given in this lab session's associated PDF file.
 Here, we shall look at certain key points not mentioned._

 #### "listener" field